-Google classroom is a platform which will be used for communication.
+Google classroom is a platform which will be used for communication, should this be needed.
 LGfL have filters on to ensure that the platform is safe and used as staff want it to be and school admin have the ability to change settings if required.